Myanmar junta condemned for execution of 4 democracy activists | Law-Order

 Myanmar junta condemned for execution of 4 democracy activists

 An activist group, the Assistance Association of Political Prisoners (AAPP), said Myanmar's last judicial executions were in the late 1980s and that since the coup 117 people had been sentenced to death.
 INTERNATIONAL OUTCRY The junta spokesman last month defended the death penalty, saying it was justified and used in many countries.
-Cambodian Prime Minister Hun Sen, chair of the Association of Southeast Asian Nations (ASEAN), appealed in a letter in June to junta chief Min Aung Hlaing not to carry out the executions, relaying deep concern among Myanmar's neighbours.
+The United States vowed to work with regional allies to hold the ruling military accountable and called for a cessation of violence and release of political detainees.

 Sentenced to death in closed-door trials in January and April, the men had been accused of helping a resistance movement to fight the army that seized power in a coup last year and unleashed a bloody crackdown on its opponents.
 Myanmar's National Unity Government (NUG), a shadow administration outlawed by the junta, called for international action against the military.